 Drones and UAVs, as general categories, are subject to a litany of airspace regulations.
 In the United States, for example, the FAA (Federal Aviation Administration) regulates drones, while in Canada the regulatory body is Transport Canada.
 For these two agencies, the height and the airspaces in which the drones can penetrate are limited.
 Anyone wishing to use a drone for commercial purposes must obtain a license or registration.

 Small hobby drones like quadcopters are subject to far fewer regulations.
 In the United States and Canada, for example, recreational drones weighing certain weights do not require a license or registration.
 Small quadcopters also have different airspace restrictions, as they tend to fly at lower heights than commercial drones.
-The regulations for small recreational drones state that the drone must bear the indication of the address and name of the owner, that it must be flown over sight and that it must be kept away from dangers and natural disasters.
+The regulations for small recreational drones state that it must bear indication of address and name of the owner.
+That it must be flown over sight and that it must be kept away from dangers and natural disasters.
 The regulations depend on the use of the drones and their weight.

-Drones, UAVs and quadcopters can simply be considered as related animals – in the same way that a lion is a kind of big cat, and a big cat is a kind of feline, quadcopters are a type UAVs and UAVs are a type of drone.
-Quadcopters are also generally distinguished from other UAVs and drones due to their use primarily as recreational vehicles, while other drones are also used for military or defense applications.
-Although the term drone is sometimes still fluid, this hierarchical definition is used by the industry and can be adopted by anyone who wants to understand the world of drones a little more.
+Drones, UAVs and quadcopters can simply be considered as related animals.
+It’s same way that a lion is a kind of big cat, a big cat is a kind of feline.
+Qquadcopters are a type UAVs and UAVs are a type of drone.
+Quadcopters are also generally distinguished from other UAVs and drones.
+This due to their use primarily as recreational vehicles, while other drones are also used for military or defense applications.
+Although the term drone is sometimes still fluid, this hierarchical definition is used by the industry.
+This can be adopted by anyone who wants to understand the world of drones a little more.